Across all age ranges, pupils enjoy a diverse and exciting topic-based curriculum.

 Religious Education (RE)

-Our aim is to promote the spiritual, moral, social, cultural and intellectual development of all pupils.
-This is achieved through exploration of a range of religion and human experiences which raise fundamental questions of belief and value.
+We pride ourselves on reflecting the diverse and multicultural community of our staff and families.
+Our aim is to promote the spiritual, moral, social, cultural and intellectual development of all pupils through the Jigsaw RE scheme, which encourages exploration of various religions/’world views’ and human experiences while raising fundamental questions of belief and value.

 Drama